 Methods of image segmentation are important for remote sensing image analysis.
-Image segmentation tries to divide an image into spatially continuous, disjunctive and homogenous regions (Pekkarinen 2002).
+Image segmentation aims to divide an image into spatially continuous, disjunctive and homogeneous regions (Pekkarinen 2002).
 Segmentation algorithms have many advantages over pixel-based image classifiers.
-The resulting maps are usually much more visually consistent and more easily converted into a geographical information system.
-Among the image segmentation techniques in the literature, region-growing techniques are being widely used for remote sensing applications, since they guarantee creating closed regions (Tilton and Lawrence 2000).
-Since most region-growing segmentation algorithms for remote sensing imagery need user-supplied parameters, one of the challenges for using these algorithms is selecting suitable parameters to ensure best quality results.
-This letter addresses this problem, proposing an objective function for measuring the quality of a segmentation.
-By applying the proposed function to the segmentation results, the user has guidance for selection of parameter values.
+The resulting maps are usually more visually consistent and more easily converted into a geographical information system.
+Among the image segmentation techniques described in the literature, region-growing techniques are being widely used for remote sensing applications, as they guarantee creating closed regions (Tilton and Lawrence 2000).
+As most region-growing segmentation algorithms for remote sensing imagery need user-supplied parameters, one of the challenges for using these algorithms is selecting suitable parameters to ensure best quality results.
+We address this problem here by proposing an objective function for measuring the quality of a segmentation.
+By applying the proposed function to the segmentation results, the user has guidance for parameter value selection.

-The issue of measuring segmentation quality has been addressed in the literature (Zhang, 1996).
-For closed regions, Liu and Yang (1994) propose a function that considers the number of regions in the segmented image, the number of the pixels in each region and the colour error of each region.
-Similarly, Levine and Nazif (1985) use a function that combines measures of region uniformity and region contrast.
+The issue of measuring segmentation quality has been addressed in the literature (Zhang 1996).
+For closed regions, Liu and Yang (1994) proposed a function that considers the number of regions in the segmented image, the number of the pixels in each region and the colour error of each region.
+Similarly, Levine and Nazif (1985) used a function that combines measures of region uniformity and region contrast.
 None of these proposals makes direct use of spatial autocorrelation.
-Spatial autocorrelation is an inherent feature of remote sensing data (Wulder and Boots, 1998) and it is a reliable indicator of statistical separability between spatial objects (Fotheringham et al., 2000).
-Using spatial autocorrelation for measurement of image segmentation quality is particularly suited for region-growing algorithms, which produce closed regions.
+Spatial autocorrelation is an inherent feature of remote sensing data (Wulder and Boots 1998) and a reliable indicator of statistical separability between spatial objects

+(Fotheringham et al. 2000).
+Using spatial autocorrelation for measurement of image segmentation quality is particularly well suited for region-growing algorithms, which produce closed regions.

 The proposed objective function considers that a segmentation has two desirable properties: each of the resulting segments should be internally homogeneous and should be distinguishable from its neighbourhood.
-The function combines a spatial autocorrelation index, which detects separability between regions, with a variance indicator, which expresses the overall homogeneity of the regions.
-The main advantage of the proposed method is its robustness, since it uses established statistical methods (spatial autocorrelation and variance).
+The function combines a spatial autocorrelation index that detects separability between regions, with a variance indicator that expresses the overall homogeneity of the regions.
+The main advantage of the proposed method is its robustness, as it uses established statistical methods (spatial autocorrelation and variance).